+Variance and standard deviation functions deal with negative deviations by squaring deviations before they are averaged.
+AVEDEV handles negative values by working only with absolute values.
 This average is called the average absolute deviation.
 It's an easy way to show variability in a data set, but not as common as variance and standard deviation.
 One advantage of AVEDEV is that units remain unchanged.
 If values are centimeters, the absolute average deviation is in centimeters as well.

-The Excel AVERAGE function returns the average of values supplied as multiple arguments.
+The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.